SilasMeyer4/EnemyLoot/README.md

 ## Contact

-If you find a bug you, can contact me under my mail meyer-si4@web.de.
+If you find a bug please write me through the github repo [https://github.com/SilasMeyer4/EnemyLoot] or write me a mail at meyer-si4@web.de.